idanhuang/Learning_Note/Value Type Vs. Reference Type.md

 }
 ```

-In order to keep the change persit in both calling method and called method, we need to pass the ```string``` type variable by reference.
+In order to keep the change persist in both calling method and called method, we need to pass the ```string``` type variable by reference.
 ```C#
 public class Solution
 {